 The exhibition rises up the hill out of the fenced area with new plantings of oak, ash, American chestnut, beech, even a Jersey pine.
 There is also the Robert Rush Memorial log cabin, which has been assigned for future use by Warren County Arts.
 Then it’s on into the woods for a 1.8 mile trail loop along the creek and through the wetlands along boardwalks constructed, again by students.
 More natives: a cherry here, a black walnut there, and a big old tulip tree.
 Did you ever walk in the woods and wonder exactly what each and every plant within sight was?
 A trip here gets you started!

-The arboretum, located at 56 Mine Hill Rd, Washington, is open during daylight hours, closed Mondays.
-908/343-5274, or email.
+The arboretum, located at 56 Mine Hill Rd, Washington, is open daily during daylight hours.